Hoogly/hoogly.github.io/src/content/blog/everybody-has-a-plan-until-they-get-punched-in-the-face.md

 We're proud (and still slightly breathless) to say: Hoogly's new product is LIVE.
 And more than that, we've been recognised for it.

-🏆 We won the GSV Cup 50 in the Future of Work category 🌍 We were named Best HR Technology at the HR Technologies show in London and 🦘 We won the People's Choice award at the Startup World Cup in Sydney.
+🏆 We won the GSV Cup 50 in the Future of Work category in San Diego 🌍 We were named Best HR Technology at the HR Technologies show in London and 🦘 We won the People's Choice award at the Startup World Cup in Sydney.

 It's not just validation.
 It's a sign we're building something that matters.